Ōgi logo Ōgi

 Silver General

-A Silver General () moves one square diagonally (forward or backward), or one square straight forward, for a total of up to five possible destinations.
-It cannot move horizontally, nor can it move straight backward.
+A Silver General () moves one square diagonally (forward or backward) or one square straight forward, for a total of five possible destinations.
+It cannot move horizontally or retreat in a straight line.

 Promoted Silver General